Afaq-Jutt/HackZilla/README.md

-# This is a Craglist Cloud called .....
+# This is a Craiglist Cloud called .....
 HackZilla